Revised August 6, 2023

 This couldn’t be further from the truth.
 In fact, giving your bird an all-seed diet could spell disaster.

-In the wild, most of our pet birds eat a much wider variety of foods than seeds alone.
+In the wild, most of our pet birds would eat a much wider variety of foods than seeds alone.
 A bird diet of mostly seeds can cause serious health problems down the road.

 Some of the common illnesses that parrots on an all seed diet face include: